How is 8 different and what do we have to offer that is new and GR8 !

-- If a prop, dancer, or studio representative damages the stage floor, they are responsible for damages.
+- If a prop, dancer, or studio representative damages the dance floor, backdrop, curtains, lights, or any other equipment owned by the venue or 8 National Talent, that person/s is responsible for damages.

 - If a dancer or studio representative damages another studio’s prop, they are responsible for damages.

-- All performers grant permission to 8 National Talent Competition to use their photographs, videos, or to appear on local and/or national television to promote its competitions.
+- All performers grant permission to 8 National Talent Competition to use their photographs and videos on social media or to appear on local and/or national television to promote its competitions.

 - Sportsmanlike behavior is expected at all times.
 8 encourages a fun positive atmosphere with the 8 staff, teachers, dancers, and parents.
-Any behavior that is anything but good sportsmanship will result in instant disqualification, with no refunds or credits to be issued.
+Any questionable behavior will result in instant disqualification, with no refunds or credits to be issued.